 The goal of human Intelligence is to adapt to new environments by utilizing a combination of different cognitive processes.
 Artificial Intelligence aims to build machines that imitate human behavior and perform human-like actions.
 Artificial Intelligence is built to solve problems quickly and efficiently, whereas Human Intelligence takes time to condition the mechanisms.
 The key difference between natural and Artificial Intelligence is the process of functionality and the time taken by both.

 How Is AI Used in Cybercrime?

-There is also an ongoing global trend to promote misinformation with the support of AI technologies.
-The use of deep fake technologies for malicious purposes is expanding rapidly and is currently being exploited by cybercriminals globally.
-In 2019, cybercriminals used AI voice-generating software to impersonate the voice of the Chief Executive of a UK-based energy company to obtain $243,000 and distribute the transfers of the funds to bank accounts located in Mexico and other countries.
+The spread of misinformation is growing as a trend due to AI technology, which is being used to fake information with malicious intent, which can then be exploited by cybercriminals globally.
+In 2019, cybercriminals used AI voice-generating software to impersonate the Chief Executive of a UK-based energy company to obtain $243,000 and distribute the transfers of the funds to bank accounts located in Mexico and other countries.

 Which Is The Better Solution?

 AI can outperform humans in specific areas but still has a long way to go before it can match the human brain's capacity.
 AI requires more time to adjust to new situations, which can be problematic when AI is used as a cyber security tool in a fast-moving industry.
 Because new cyber and email threats emerge daily, AI must still learn to make logical judgments like humans in unexpected events.
 However, machine research is not always enough since new strains and attack types evolve daily.